0 Comment

 Physical Wellness

-The highly competitive and stressful professional lives of employees take a toll on their personal lives significantly.
+Employees’ highly competitive and stressful professional lives significantly affect their personal lives.

 That is why employee surveys should focus on seeking information on the work-life balance of employees.

-The surveys should also provide insights into the opinions of employees concerning current strategies for improving work-life balance.
+The surveys should also provide insights into employees’ opinions on current strategies for improving work-life balance.

-This can go a long way in helping organizations ensure better employee engagement and motivation.
+It can go a long way toward improving employee engagement and motivation.

 Employee engagement surveys can prove to be highly effective tools for measuring and enhancing engagement levels.
 This can, in turn, lead to higher productivity and pave the way for sustained business growth.